 The values for the status field for a finished Deployment are:

 It is possible that you have chosen the device to be the target for one Deployment or more.
-When the device is asking for the Deployment, the deployments service looks for the oldest unfinished Deployment for the device (see the picture below).
+When the device is asking for the Deployment, the Deployments service looks for the oldest unfinished Deployment for the device (see the picture below).
 If there is one, the Deployments service creates the instance of the Deployment for the device (Device Deployment) with a pending state and executes the following operations:

-© 2023 Northern.tech AS
+© 2024 Northern.tech AS